ameliarw/Chem-308/ftrans.md

 f(k) specifies how much a pure sinusoid with wavenumber of k contributes to f(x) and spans all k values

-When you do the fourier transform, you’re looking at linear combinations of sines and cosines

 With the fourier transform, multiplication becomes a derivative and derivatives become a multiplication.